Haplogroup I-Z63: Archeological Record

 Another archeological sample possibly tied to the Kievan Rus is sample Zeytinliada 14832, which belongs to an 25 to 35 year old adult who lived between 600 and 1000 CE during the Medieval Age and was found in the region now known as Zeytinliada, Erdek, Turkey.
 This sample has been tied to subclade I-Y3979.
 The genetic profile of this individual does not resemble northern Europeans, so he might be the descendant of a northern European (e.g. part of the Varangian guard of Byzantium) who intermarried with the local population, although a more proximal origin is also possible, as this lineage was found also in Langobards from Hungary.
 The Rus' provided the earliest members of the Varangian Guard.
 They were in Byzantine service from as early as 874.
 Hence it appears plausible that sample Bodzia 157 and Zeytinliada 148 are both connected to the Kievan Rus.

 I-Z63 has been traced to the Kowalewko burial site in Poland which dates to the Roman Iron Age.
 In 2017 Polish researchers could successfully assign YDNA haplogroups to 16 individuals who were buried at the site.
 Out of these 16 individuals three belonged to haplogroup I-Z63, and in particular subclade I-L1237.
 The Kowalewko archeological site has been associated with the Wielbark culture.
 The Wielbark culture in turn has been associated with the Goths.
 Therefore the subclade I-L1237 of I-Z63 may be seen somewhat as a genetic indicator of the Gothic tribe of late antiquity.
 There is an academic theory that the Gothic tribe is connected to British migration through the so-called "Jutish Hypothesis", which would explain why I-L1237 is so strongly associated both with British migration and with Gothic migration patterns.

-I-Z63 was found in a late 6th Century cemetery in Collegno, Italy, near the city of Torino.
-The Collegno burial site is associated with Gothic and Lombard remains and dated to the late 6th Century.
-This discovery adds another historical connection of I-Z63 to the Gothic migrations of the early Medieval Period.